 • Learn to read your Saluki's body language cues to identify signs of stress, discomfort, or excitement, allowing you to address any concerns promptly.

-• Tailor activities and play sessions to suit the age and maturity level of both your Saluki and the children, providing engaging and interactive experiences for all involved.
+• Tailor activities and play sessions to suit the age and maturity level of both your Saluki and the children.
+Providing an interactive dog toy can keep the Saluki mentally stimulated while giving kids a fun way to engage positively.

 • Encourage respect and empathy between your Saluki and children, fostering a relationship built on understanding, patience, and kindness.